 In addition, three main approaches have been adopted to protect exports with the aim of:

-- Obtain recognition and application of the zoning principle;
+- obtaining recognition and/or application of the zoning principle,

 - promoting the principle of compartmentalisation.

 Where goods are blocked on arrival in a third country for unjustified reasons, the DGAL, with the support of the agricultural advisors in Embassies, provides the necessary information to the sanitary authorities with a view to the release of the goods concerned

 Zoning is a principle whereby geographical zones can be defined within which animal populations are considered to be free or not free of HPAI.
 This principle makes it possible to avoid situations in which all farms and establishments in an affected country are obliged to cease exporting.
 Zones considered free of HPAI can in this way continue exporting their poultry farming products in accordance with the sanitary requirements of each destination country.